Researchers say an AI-powered transcription tool used in hospitals invents things no one ever said

 Over 30,000 clinicians and 40 health systems, including the Mankato Clinic in Minnesota and Children’s Hospital Los Angeles, have started using a Whisper-based tool built by Nabla, which has offices in France and the U.S.

-Company officials said they are aware that Whisper can hallucinate and are mitigating the problem.
+Company officials said they are aware that Whisper can hallucinate and are addressing the problem.

 It’s impossible to compare Nabla’s AI-generated transcript to the original recording because Nabla’s tool erases the original audio for “data safety reasons,” Raison said.